aaronmams/rHD-ML-w-CARET/README.md

 The workhorse of this repository is a .rmd file called [caret-example.Rmd](https://github.com/aaronmams/rHD-ML-w-CARET/blob/master/caret-example.Rmd)

-I don’t normally push .html output files up to GitHub but, in this case, you may prefer to work with the [caret-example.html]() file while you are familiarizing yourself with the particulars of the `CARET` package.
-This is because some of the code chunks in the .rmd file may take around 20 minutes to execute.
-I elected to include code chunks that were ‘realistic’ rather than trivial/illustrative.
-Maybe this was a mistake.
-Just consider yourself warned.
+Please be advised that this .rmd file may take some time (~30-40 mins) to run.
+I could have included code that runs faster by shrinking the hyper-parameter space for the machine learning model selection…but I elected to include what I thought was a more realistic illustration of training ML models in R using CARET.

 Dependencies
 ------------